 - Feeling emotional or depressed.

 Symptoms in children

-Head trauma is very common in young children.
-But concussions can be difficult to recognize in infants and toddlers because they can't describe how they feel.
+Concussions can be hard to recognize in infants and toddlers because they can't describe how they feel.
 Concussion clues may include:

 When to see a doctor